All Episodes

 Why?

-Because I think Romney represents the old entrenched Republican party, and I think that he is just the darling of the the old entrenched Republicans because he's a northeastern Republican.
+Because I think Romney represents the old entrenched Republican party, and I think that he is just the darling of the old entrenched Republicans because he's a Northeastern Republican, which is like saying he's a Southern Democrat or something.

 And you have Romney care.

-I have relatives who live in Massachusetts, that's where I'm from originally.
+I have relatives who live in Massachusetts.

 Right.

-The first thing the health care insurers went out.
+The first thing, the health care insurers went out.

 Yeah.

-Uh as you the unintended consequences, these guys never think dynamically.
+As you, the unintended consequences, these guys never think dynamically.

 I don't care.